CalculatorFly.com Logo - Free Online Calculators

 2. Find the Greatest Common Divisor (GCD):The GCD (also known as Greatest Common Factor or GCF) is the largest positive integer that divides both the numerator and the denominator of the improper fraction without leaving a remainder.

 3. Divide by the GCD:Both the numerator and the denominator of the improper fraction are divided by their GCD.
-This step reduces the fraction to its simplest terms.
+This step reduces the fraction to its lowest terms.
 For example, if the fraction is 10/15, the GCD is 5.
 So, (10 ÷ 5) / (15 ÷ 5) = 2/3.

 4. Convert Back to a Mixed Number (if the simplified fraction is improper):If the simplified fraction's numerator is still larger than its denominator (e.g., 7/3), it's converted back to a mixed number.
 The whole part is floor(numerator / denominator), the new numerator is numerator mod denominator, and the denominator remains the same.
 For example, 7/3 becomes 2 ⅓.